CircuitVerse/CircuitVerseDocs/docs/decodersandplexers.md

 <iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/758" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

-## Most Significant Bit (MSB) Delector
+## Most Significant Bit (MSB) Detector

-The MSB delector gives as output the bit position of the most-significant-bit of the input.
+The MSB detector gives as output the bit position of the most-significant-bit of the input.
 In other words, it tells us at which bit position the right-most one is located.
-An enable output is also provided to show if the MSB delector is active.
-The bit position of the MSB is also shown in decimal form within the body of the MSB delector.
+An enable output is also provided to show if the MSB detector is active.
+The bit position of the MSB is also shown in decimal form within the body of the MSB detector.

 Consider an MSB detector with a four-bit input.
 Its live circuit is embedded below:
 <iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/11988" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

-## Least Significant Bit (LSB) Delector
+## Least Significant Bit (LSB) Detector

-The LSB delector gives as output the bit position of the least-significant-bit of the input.
+The LSB detector gives as output the bit position of the least-significant-bit of the input.
 In other words, it tells us at which bit position the left-most one is located.
-An enable output is also provided to show if the LSB delector is active.
-The bit position of the LSB is also shown in decimal form within the body of the LSB delector.
+An enable output is also provided to show if the LSB detector is active.
+The bit position of the LSB is also shown in decimal form within the body of the LSB detector.

 Consider an LSB detector with a four-bit input.
 Its live circuit is embedded below:
 <iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/11990" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

 ## Priority Encoder

-The priority encoder provided by Circuitverse works in a simmilar fashion to the MSB detector (in practise it can work like the LSB detector also).
+The priority encoder provided by Circuitverse works in a similar fashion to the MSB detector (in practise it can work like the LSB detector also).
 There is a specific output based on the bit position of the MSB, irrespective of the lesser significant bits.
 AN enable input is also provided to activate/deactivate the priority encoder.
 If there are N outputs, there will be 2^N inputs.

 Consider a priority encoder with four single-bit inputs (T3, T2, T1 and T0 from most to least-significant bit) and two single-bit outputs (O2 and O1 from most to least-significant bit).
 The truth table is given below: